The Real Cost of Frozen Pipes and Why Prevention Pays

 Vacation & Second Properties

 Unoccupied properties are among the highest-risk situations for frozen pipe damage.
 When no one is home to notice a drop in temperature or the sound of running water, a burst pipe can leak for days before anyone finds it.
+Detailed vacation home plumbing strategies can keep your property safe through every cold snap.

 Key strategies for vacation homes:

-- Never fully shut off the heat — maintain a 55°F minimum at all times.
+- Never fully shut off the heat.
+Maintain a 55°F minimum at all times.

 - Install a smart thermostat with remote monitoring and low-temperature alerts sent to your phone.